Mateus-M-Reis/Feeling-Attracted/README.md

 # Feeling Attracted

 This is a simple attractor visualization inspired [this notebook](https://panel.holoviz.org/gallery/simple/clifford_interact.html).
-Right now it is made with [numpy](), [ipycanvas](), and [ipywidgets](), although it may change.
-It's not optimized for speed yet, despite this it already feels more reactive than the aforementioned.
+Right now it is made with [numpy](), [bqplot](), and [ipywidgets](), although it may change.
+It's not optimized for speed yet, despite this it already mind-blowing.

 ![](./demo/feeling_attracted.gif)